vivo-ai-lab/BlueLM/README_EN.md

 - [MATH](https://huggingface.co/datasets/competition_math) is a new dataset of 12,500 challenging competition mathematics problem.
 - [HumanEval](https://huggingface.co/datasets/openai_humaneval) is to measure functional correctness for synthesizing programs from docstrings.
 - [LongBench](https://github.com/THUDM/LongBench) is the first benchmark for bilingual, multitask, and comprehensive assessment of long context understanding capabilities of large language models.
+- [T-Eval](https://github.com/open-compass/T-Eval) is a fine-grained benchmark in LLM evaluation on tool-utilization ability.
+We tested our model on its Chinese dataset.

 ## 7B Model Results